sengkeat-dex/DEX-OS-V1/PRIORITY_1_DEX_AGGREGATOR_FEATURES_SUMMARY.md

-# DEX-OS Priority 1 DEX Aggregator Features Implementation Summary
+# Priority 1 DEX Aggregator Features Implementation Summary

-This document summarizes the implementation of Priority 1 DEX Aggregator features as specified in the DEX-OS-V1.csv file.
-All implementations follow the guidelines and requirements specified in [RULES.md](RULES.md) and [DEX_SECURITY_TESTING_FEATURES.csv](DEX_SECURITY_TESTING_FEATURES.csv).
+This document provides a comprehensive summary of all Priority 1 DEX Aggregator features that have been implemented in the DEX-OS project.

+## Overview

+All Priority 1 DEX Aggregator features from DEX-OS-V1.csv have been successfully implemented, providing a robust foundation for the DEX Aggregator component of the DEX-OS system.

 ## Implemented Features